-Coca-Cola Great Britain is introducing a new slimline 250ml can across
+Coca-Cola European Partners is introducing a new slimline 250ml can across

-This new pack is being introduced in addition to the standard 330ml can and reflects the company’s commitment to offering consumers a greater choice of refreshing products to suit all lifestyles.
+This new pack is being introduced in addition to the standard 330ml can and reflects the Coca-Cola system’s commitment to offering consumers a greater choice of refreshing products to suit all lifestyles.

 The 250ml can will be widely available in convenience stores for on-the-go shoppers nationwide from mid-July.
 It will have a recommended retail price of 49p.